The outbreak of the coronavirus (COVID-19) continues to be a rapidly evolving situation.

 Council office visits

-Also, if you are having trouble paying an outstanding Council Tax debt from a previous year please telephone 01553 616200, option 2, to discuss further.
+If you are having trouble paying an outstanding Council Tax debt from a previous year please telephone 01553 616200, option 2, to discuss further.

 For businesses now offering hot and cold food deliveries, see our COVID-19 - Food business advice regarding deliveries page for important information.